M2I-CYSAR/carlROS/README.md

 Certified.
 Autonomous. (with) Robotic.
 Legs.
 CARL is the current robot in development by the M2I CySAR team.
 This repo is for the onboard software for the robot to be run on the Jetson.

-The robot consists of 4 flippers with treads to allow multi terrain naviagtion.
-The robot operations in an arcade drive manner.
+The robot consists of 4 flippers with treads to allow multi terrain navigation.
+The robot operates in an arcade drive manner.
 This means driving is mapped to one joystick with the Y-Axis as Speed and the X-Axis as Steering.
 The flippers are controlled independently to allow for maximum flexibility and are position based.

 ## Connecting to the Robot
-1. Connect an ethernet cable between your host machine and the Jetson
+1. Connect an ethernet cable (long USB cable) between your host machine and the Jetson
 2. Open a Terminal or Serial Connection Program of your choosing.
 (Powershell, Putty, etc)
 3. Run `ssh cysar@carl.local` in the terminal
-    - You will be asked for a password: `cysarpw`
+    - You will be asked for a password: `cysarpw` (password will be invisible)
     - If this is your first time connecting you will be prompted if you would like to ask your device to a list of know hosts.
 Select yes by typing `y`

 ## CANable Setup